-An outlier was assumed for WS107 and WS204 for lead and arsenic and remediation will be required in those areas (Plots 'B1' and 'Buckingham').
+Outliers were assumed for WS107 and WS204 for lead and arsenic.
 These contaminants may pose a risk to future residents in garden and soft landscaped areas and require remediation.
+Therefore remedial works area required in the rear gardens of Plots 8 and 9.

-Statistically the remaining soil was not elevated for lead (UCL{0.95} of 197mg/kg) compared to the generic value of 200mg/kg.
+Statistically the remaining soil was not elevated for lead (UCL0.95 of 197mg/kg) compared to the generic value of 200mg/kg.
 LKC consider no specific remediation is required in gardens for the rest of the site.